gidavies/WebAppDevOpsLab/README.md

 10. To stop the debug session click the stop button or Shift + F5 in Visual Studio.
 <img src="images/L1_13.png" width="624"/>

 You now have a web application.
-The next step is now to add this to Git so that it is under source control.
+The next step is to add the application to Git so that it is under source control.

 ## Task 3: Committing the new Web App to source control

 1. In the Visual Studio Team Explorer, select Changes.
 <img src="images/L1_14.png" width="324"/>
-2. Add a commit commment, such as Initial commit, then select Commit All and Push.
+2. Add a commit comment, such as Initial commit, then select Commit All and Push.
 <img src="images/L1_15.png" width="324"/>
 3. When completed you can go back to VSTS in the browser, select Code and you will see your web application.
 Take a look at the history to see your initial commit.
 <img src="images/L1_16.png" width="624"/>